The practical AI engineering path for builders who cannot wait four years.

 Deploy with cloud basics

-Understand containers, tunnels, APIs, and deployment checks at a practical level.
+Understand containers, tunnels, APIs, previews, and deployment checks at a practical level.

 Outcome 04